FREVA-CLINT/freva-service-config/README.md

 This repository holds all definitions for Docker images to create all services that are needed to run Freva in production and development mode.

-Any changes to the configurations like MySQL table definitions or the apache solr managed_schema.xml file should be done here.
+Any changes to the configurations like MariaDB table definitions or the Apache Solr managed_schema.xml file should be done here.

 An automated pipeline builds the images and pushes them to the DKRZ registry where they can be pulled for usage in production or development mode.

 ## Using the config files when creating images

-Usage of the configurations within the docker solr and MySQL containers should be realised by adding the files via *volumes* to the container during creation.
+Usage of the configurations within the Solr and MariaDB containers should be realised by adding the files via *volumes* to the container during creation.

-For MySQL this could be:
+For MariaDB this could be:

 ```
 docker run -v path/to/freva-service-config/mysql/create-users.sql:/docker-entrypoint-initdb.d/001_create_users.sql:ro
 ```

-For apache solr two files are need:
+For Apache Solr two files are need:

 ```
 docker run -v path/to/freva-service-config/solr/managed_schema.xml:/opt/solr/managed_schema.xml:ro \